 5. Because you don’t know what you don’t know

 I would consider myself a generalist when it comes to knowledge of the law, but not even eight years as a Reference Attorney – where I live and breathe legal research – can make me an expert in everything.
 While many attorneys may know a lot about one or even a few types of law, they cannot know everything about the many varieties of law and all their nuances.

 While you may feel you have a grasp on the relevant law for your case, using Quick Check allows you the luxury of identifying sources that you may not have seen yet.
 Whether you are researching an area of law that is new to you, or you need additional citations to support further an issue you’re quite familiar with, Quick Check can help you capture new resources to include within your document.

 6. Because your judge or opponent might be using Quick Check

 If you, too, felt glee at the prospect of finding a case to subvert your opponent earlier in this article – karma is coming back around.
-No lawyer wants to be called out by an opponent (or, more excruciatingly, their judge) because they missed an obvious case with a stronger holding or better argument.
+No lawyer wants to be called out by an opponent (or, more excruciatingly, their judge) because they misquoted or missed an obvious case with a stronger holding or better argument.
 You want to have every advantage and tool in your back pocket before walking into a courtroom or filing a brief.
-Be confident that you haven’t missed anything that your opposing counsel or judge could use against you and your client, by checking your documents with Quick Check.
+Avoid making critical mistakes that could harm your reputation and be confident that you haven’t missed anything that your opposing counsel or judge could use against you and your client, by checking your documents with Quick Check.

 Experience Quick Check and put your mind at ease.
 Sign-up for a Westlaw Edge trial today.